Better-HPC/keystone-python-client/docs/index.md

 !!! warning "Work in Progress"

-    Methods for performing crud operations are till under development.
+    Methods for performing CRUD operations are till under development.
     Formal documentation is unavailable at this time.

 ### Generic HTTP Requests